Veohtu

 In part 1 of this series, you learnt how your organ systems fit together, how much fuel you have available in your body, and how metabolism can be measured.
 You are now ready to understand why the size of your bodily fuel stores, aka your “bucket load of fatty acids and pint-glass of glucose”, are so relevant to performance.

-Reading time ~8-mins (1500-words)
+Reading time ~8-mins (1500-words).

-or listen to Podcast version here.
+Or listen to the Podcast version.

 The increase in your rate of energy expenditure (kcals per minute) is proportional to the increase in your work rate (intensity);